An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 To evaluate the effectiveness of our method, we compare DRLHQ with various types of baselines, including the exact solver, conventional heuristic methods, and other DRL-based methods.
 For each heuristic method, we provide two kinds of parameter configurations: a fast version and a slower one, where the slower one conducts a more thorough search.
 Specifically, the baseline methods are detailed as follows:

 \begin{itemize} \item \textbf{Gurobi} \cite{gurobi}, a commercial exact solver for solving mixed integer programming (MIP) problems.
 We simultaneously set a maximum time limit of 1,800 seconds and 3,600 seconds for each testing instance to examine the performance differences of Gurobi under different parameter settings. \item \textbf{ILS} \cite{derbel2010iterated}, a conventional heuristic method based on iterated local search.
 We set the maximum times of local search as 100, and the search will be terminated if there is no improvement in 100 iterations.
 The maximum times of local search is set to 1,000 in slower version. \item \textbf{SAH} \cite{vincent2010simulated}, another representative heuristic method based on simulated annealing.
 In particular, the solutions that violate the depot capacity constraints will be penalized 400 per unit.
 Additionally, we set the number of iterations for the search process and the maximum number of local search to 1,000.
 As to the slower version, the two parameters are extended to 5,000 and 3,000, respectively. \item \textbf{TBSA} \cite{schneider2019large}, A tree-based search algorithm (TBSA) that explores the space of depot configurations in a tree-like fashion using a customized first improvement strategy.
-Considering the high computational complexity of TBSA for large-scale problems, and given that the original paper provides multiple parameter configurations, we adopt different configurations based on problem scale. \item \textbf{AM-W} \cite{wang2023new}, the first study applying DRL-based method to solve the CLRPs, which divides the problem into two independent sub-problem and solves each using separate DRL models.
-This study makes a preliminary attempt to solve CLRPs with DRL, which helps to further highlight the contribution of our work. \item \textbf{POMO} \cite{kwon2020pomo}, a state-of-the-art DRL-based method for solving routing problems.
+Considering the high computational complexity of TBSA for large-scale problems, and given that the original paper provides multiple parameter configurations, we adopt different configurations based on problem scale. \item \textbf{AM-W} \cite{wang2023new}, the first study applying DRL-based method to solve the CLRP, which divides the problem into two independent sub-problem and solves each using separate DRL models.
+This study makes a preliminary attempt to solve the CLRP with DRL, which helps to further highlight the contribution of our work. \item \textbf{POMO} \cite{kwon2020pomo}, a state-of-the-art DRL-based method for solving routing problems.
 It enhances the performance by exploration of multiple trajectories and instance augmentation, which is originally designed for generic routing problems.
-To better demonstrate the novelty of our work, we make necessary modifications to the vanilla POMO, and we provide both the vanilla and modificated versions of the methods. \item \textbf{MTA} \cite{li2024multi}, a strong DRL-based method developed based on POMO.
+To better demonstrate the novelty of our work, we adapt POMO to CLRP by incorporating our proposed dynamic masking mechanism to coordinate depot selection and customer routing.
+We report results for both the vanilla POMO and its adapted variant. \item \textbf{MTA} \cite{li2024multi}, a strong DRL-based method developed based on POMO.
 It proposes multi-type attention to solve the multi-depot VRP by combining different types of embeddings.
-We also make some necessary adaptations for MTA to solve the CLRPs, which is similar to POMO. \end{itemize}
+Similar to POMO, we apply our dynamic masking mechanism to adapt MTA for CLRP, yielding a variant for comparison.